 - In another bowl, add flour, cornmeal, salt, pepper, paprika, garlic powder and cayenne and whisk to combine.

-- Drop pickles in hot oil and fry until golden brown on all sides.
+- Drop pickles in hot oil and fry until golden brown on all sides, about 1-2 minutes on each side.
 Drain on paper towels and serve hot.

 They look delicious!
 Can you air fry these?